Decompiling for Constant-Time Analysis: Introduction

-\paragraph*{Summary of Contributions} In summary, our main contributions are: \begin{itemize} \item A demonstration that state-of-the-art decompilers are not transparent and cannot be used for constant-time analysis; \item A formalization of transparency and techniques for proving that a program transformation is transparent; \item An analysis of common program transformations, providing for each of them a proof of transparency, or a counterexample to transparency; \item A toolchain, called \ctretdec{}, for analyzing binary code against the CT policy, built with transparent decompilation in mind; and \item A study of the transparency of converters employed in CT analysis tools. \end{itemize}
+\paragraph*{Summary of Contributions} In summary, our main contributions are: \begin{itemize}[topsep=0pt] \item A demonstration that state-of-the-art decompilers are not transparent and cannot be used for constant-time analysis; \item A formalization of transparency and techniques to prove that a transformation is transparent; \item An analysis of common program transformations, providing for each of them a proof of transparency, or a counterexample to transparency; \item A toolchain, called \textsc{CT-RetDec}{}, for analyzing binary code against the CT policy, built with transparent decompilation in mind; and \item A study of the transparency of converters employed in CT analysis tools. \end{itemize}

+\paragraph*{Concurrent Approaches to CT Analysis} We refer to the approach of applying CT analysis after decompilation as the Decompile-then-Analyze approach.
+This approach has been adopted implicitly as an internal component in prior CT analysis tools, such as CacheS~\cite{0011BL0ZW19}, and has also been used explicitly as an external front-end, for example by decompiling binaries with Ghidra when analyzing cryptographic protocol implementations~\cite{abs-2511-11385}.

-\paragraph*{Concurrent Approaches to CT Analysis} There are two concurrent approaches to deliver CT guarantees for binary code next to the Decompile-then-Analyze approach: Analyze-then-Compile and Binary Analysis.
+There are two concurrent approaches to deliver CT guarantees for binary code next to the Decompile-then-Analyze approach: Analyze-then-Compile and Binary Analysis.
 Analyze-then-Compile performs source- or IR-level analysis in order to prove that the program does not violate the CT policy, and then compiles the program into the binary.
 However, it is well-known that secure source programs can be compiled into binary programs that contain CT violations, leading to a dangerous compiler security gap~\cite{DBLP:conf/sp/DSilvaPS15,DBLP:conf/eurosp/SimonCA18,DBLP:conf/uss/XuLDDLWPM23}.
 Secure compilation aims to address this gap by integrating security considerations into compiler developments~\cite{DBLP:conf/csfw/AbateB0HPT19,DBLP:journals/toplas/AbateBCDGHPTT21}.
 A specific line of work within secure compilation focuses on preserving CT by compilation~\cite{DBLP:conf/csfw/BartheGL18,DBLP:journals/pacmpl/BartheBGHLPT20,DBLP:conf/ccs/BartheGLP21}.
 However, as stated above, there is little prospect of mainstream compilers to adopt these CT preservation guarantees.